Škoda Type 742: Initial design (A-series)

 In the early 1970s, Škoda had originally intended to produce their successor to the S100/110 as a front-engined front-wheel drive model.
 However, because of the lack of funding (Škoda had even applied for license in Moscow to produce their new car with a front-engine and front-wheel drive), Škoda was refused a licence and was forced to update the earlier S100/110 saloon models.
 The main reason Škoda was not granted a licence to produce their new car was because it could have been more modern than cars from the Soviet Union.
 At that time, most cars from the Soviet Union had either a front engine driving the rear wheels or a rear engine driving the rear wheels.
-There was even a front-engined front-wheel drive Škoda 105/120 prototype, which looked almost identical to the rear-engined one.
+The new Škoda 105/120 was nonetheless designed to accept a front-engined, front-wheel drive layout later on.
+The company also finished a prototype with this layout, which looked almost identical to the rear-engined one.

-The Škoda 105/120 went into production in August 1976.
+The Škoda 105/120, given the internal model code "Type 742", went into production in August 1976.
 Despite being basically the same as the previous S100/110 under the skin, the new cars featured a lot of improvements, such as a front-mounted radiator with a thermostatic fan.
-The heating unit was now inside the dashboard, and the fuel tank was now underneath the rear seat.
-All models had much the same mechanical specification as the previous models, with a 4-speed gearbox, independent suspension at the front, worm-and-drive steering, and swing-axle rear suspension.
-An interesting feature found on the 105/120 was the side-hinged bonnet, which opened up like the top of a concert piano.
+The heating unit was now inside the dashboard, and the fuel tank was mounted beneath the rear seat rather than up front.
+All models had much the same mechanical specification as the previous models, with a four-speed gearbox, independent suspension at the front, worm-and-drive steering, and swing-axle rear suspension.
+An interesting feature found on the 105/120 was the side-hinged (front) bootlid, which opened up like the top of a concert piano.